swimit/swim-academy/README.md

 Follow the [Installation](#installation) instructions below to create your environment for developing SWIM applications.

-Refer to the [SWIM Academy Wiki](https://github.com/swimit/swim-academy/wiki) for an overview of SWIM concepts.
+Refer to the [SWIM developer site](https://developer.swim.ai) for an overview of SWIM concepts.

 We highly recommend that you go through at LEAST the [basics](basics/services) tutorial to see how these concepts manifest themselves in a real SWIM application.